Would you like to establish or revisit core values for your organization?

 As a certified coach, every coaching relationship begins with values discovery and clarification for all aspects of life and work.
 Values are our most fulfilling form of expressing and relating and point us to what it means to be true to oneself.

-When we are a living a life that is aligned with our core values, there is a sense of fulfillment and a grounding rightness during tough times.
+Values dis-alignment is a major cause of burnout.
+Living a life that is aligned with our core values gives us easy access to our resiliency – there is a sense of fulfillment and a grounding rightness during tough times.

 In my experience working with organizations, when I ask employees to name their corporate values, more often than not, their facial expression is some version of Edvard Munch’s The Scream – they have no idea!
 I’m here to discover or bring your organizational core values back to life and guide you to use them in a smart and meaningful way.